tkchafin/autostreamtree/README.md

 ![](https://raw.githubusercontent.com/tkchafin/DENdriscape/master/examples/plots/example.snapDistances.png)

-#### DistNet Outputs <a name="ast_outputs"></a>
+#### Outputs <a name="ast_outputs"></a>

 The first thing autoStreamTree will do upon reading your input shapefile is to calculate a minimally reduced sub-network which collapses the input river network into continuous reaches (="edges"), with nodes either representing sample localities or junctions.
 Because the full river network will likely contain many branches and contiguous reaches which do not contain samples, these are removed to speed up computation.
 The underlying metadata will be preserved, and the final output will consist of an annotated shapefile containing an EDGE_ID attribute which tells you how reaches were dissolved into contiguous edges in the graph, and a FittedD attribute giving the least-squares optimized distances.

 The reduced sub-network will be plotted for you in a file called $OUT.subGraph.pdf:
 ![](https://raw.githubusercontent.com/tkchafin/DENdriscape/master/examples/plots/example.subGraph.png)

 Here, the total cumulative stream length (in km) is plotted along edges (NOTE: Any natural curvature in the river is not preserved in this plot), with sample sites as blue dots and junctions as black dots.
 A geographically accurate representation, coloring individual streams to designate different dissolved edges, will be provided as $out.streamsByEdgeID.pdf:
 ![](https://raw.githubusercontent.com/tkchafin/DENdriscape/master/examples/plots/example.networkByEdgeID.png)

 After fitting genetic distances, autoStreamTree will create several other outputs.
 First, a table called $out.reachToEdgeTable.txt will give a tab-delimited map of how REACH_ID attributes were dissolved into contiguous edges.
 Second, a tabular and graphical representation of how fitted pairwise distances compare to the raw calculates (or user-provided) pairwise distances: $out.obsVersusFittedD.txt and $out.obsVersusFittedD.pdf